embrace-io/embrace-docs/content/ios/session-reporting.md

 Embrace.sharedInstance()?.endAppStartup();
 ```

-You can learn more about moments and measuring performance yourself in the
+You can learn more about Moments and measuring performance yourself in the
 [Measure Performance]({{< relref "/ios/performance-monitoring" >}}) section.

 {{< hint info >}}